paultyng/terraform-provider-avi/website/docs/r/avi_upgradestatusinfo.html.markdown

 * `tenant_ref` - (Optional) Tenant that this object belongs to.
 It is a reference to an object of type tenant.
 Field introduced in 18.2.6.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `total_tasks` - (Optional) Total number of tasks in the upgrade operation.
 Field introduced in 18.2.6.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `upgrade_events` - (Optional) Events performed for upgrade operation.
 Field introduced in 18.2.6.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `upgrade_ops` - (Optional) Upgrade operations requested.
-Enum options - UPGRADE, PATCH, ROLLBACK, ROLLBACKPATCH, SEGROUP_RESUME, EVAL_UPGRADE, EVAL_PATCH, EVAL_ROLLBACK, EVAL_ROLLBACKPATCH, EVAL_SEGROUP_RESUME, EVAL_RESTORE, RESTORE.
+Enum options - UPGRADE, PATCH, ROLLBACK, ROLLBACKPATCH, SEGROUP_RESUME, EVAL_UPGRADE, EVAL_PATCH, EVAL_ROLLBACK, EVAL_ROLLBACKPATCH, EVAL_SEGROUP_RESUME, EVAL_RESTORE, RESTORE, UPGRADE_DRYRUN.
 Field introduced in 18.2.6.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `upgrade_readiness` - (Optional) Upgrade readiness check execution detail.
 Field introduced in 22.1.3.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `version` - (Optional) Current base image applied to this node.
 Field introduced in 18.2.6.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.